Beginner’s Guide to Emergency Funds

 Step 3: Open a Separate Savings Account

-Keep your emergency fund separate from your regular spending account.
+Keep your emergency fund separate from daily spending money.

 Benefits: